zephyrproject-rtos/zephyr/doc/guides/debug_tools/tracing/index.rst

 An application can use one of the existing formats or define a custom format by overriding the macros declared in :zephyr_file:`include/tracing/tracing.h`.

-Different formats, transports and host tools are avialable and supported in Zephyr.
+Different formats, transports and host tools are available and supported in Zephyr.

 In fact, I/O varies greatly from system to system.
 Therefore, it is